apache/datasketches-website/docs/Quantiles/QuantilesAccuracy.md

  4,294,967,295 |     3,744     7,200    13,856    26,656    51,232    98,336   188,448   360,480   688,160 1,310,752 2,490,400 4,718,624
 </pre>

-The following graphs illustrate the ability of the QuantilesSketch to characterize value distributions.
+The following graphs illustrate the ability of the Quantiles DoublesSketch to characterize value distributions.

-n = 1024 values was generated from Random's nextGaussian().
+n = 1024 values were generated from Random's nextGaussian().
 These values were then sorted and assigned their actual normalized ranks from 0 to (n-1)/n.
-This array of ranks become the actual ranks array and the associated array of Gaussian values become the actual quantiles array.
+This array of ranks became the actual ranks array and the associated array of Gaussian values became the actual quantiles array.

-A QuantilesSketch was created with K = 32 and fed the non-sorted actual quantiles values.
+A DoublesSketch was created with K = 32 and fed the non-sorted actual quantiles values.
 After loading the sketch, a getCDF(sorted values array) produces an ordered array of estimated ranks.

-These estimated result ranks (red) are then plotted against the actual ranks (black) and plotted in the following graph.
-The upper bound error is plotted in blue and the lower bound error is ploted in green.
+These estimated result ranks (red) are then plotted against the actual ranks (black).
+The upper bound error is plotted in blue and the lower bound error is plotted in green.

 The error of the estimation from the sketch is called "Epsilon" and is always with respect to the rank axis.
 It is plotted as a visual metric on the graph to illustrate its size.

-This size of this sketch if stored, would be about 1832 bytes.
+This size of this sketch, if stored, would be about 1832 bytes.

 <img class="doc-img-half" src="{{site.docs_img_dir}}/QuantilesCDF.png" alt="QuantilesCDF" />